WhatsApp

 Chemical resistance testing protocols

-We expose films to common substances: acids, oils, alcohol, and alkaline solutions.
-Then, we observe changes like warping, color shifts, or surface damage.
+Films are exposed to various substances: acids, oils, alcohol, and alkaline solutions.
+Changes like warping, color shifts, or surface damage are observed.
 PET resists dilute acids and alcohols well.
 PVC performs better against alkalis.
-These tests follow ASTM or ISO guidelines to ensure fair comparisons.
+Testing follows ASTM or ISO guidelines.

 UV degradation assessment methods